yieldbot/adi/README.md

 # adi

 `adi`, rhyming with 'hardy' stands for the acronym (a) (d)atomic (i)nterface.
-It has three main objectives
+It has four main objectives

-- freedom from structured data inputs
-- a schema/type system for data
+- Using a schema as a `type system` to reason about your data
+- Implication of Relations mapped to Nesting Structure.
-- objects as logic queries
+- Objects as Declarative Logic Queries.
+- Custom views on your data (Basically a schema for how data is retrieved)

 The concept is simple. `adi` is a Document Database Syntax grafted on Datomic.
 It makes use of a Map/Object notation to interface with a Logical Query Engine for an even more declarative view of your data.
 Fundamentally, there should be no difference in the data-structure between what the programmer uses to ask  and what the programmer is getting back.
 We shouldn't have to play around turning objects into records, objects into queries... etc...